essexcountycouncil/essex-county-council-digital-manual/Design-system/Elements-and-Components/step-by-step.md

 		</div>

+## When to use step by step

+Step by step should only be used when there is a user need for content to be ordered sequentially.

-## Using step by step
+## How to use step by step

-The step by step component is designed to help users navigate their way through a step-by-step process.

 Each step expands to reveal a list of links and text that provide users with more information.

-Step by step should only be used when there is a user need for content to be ordered sequentially.

 Content held within each step should be clear and concise, signposting users to more information.
 It should be used as a quick guide or reference page rather than a content page.

+## Content to be published

+- Accessibility